Abney Park Cemetery

 Abney Park restoration project

-We’ve been successful in our application to the National Lottery Heritage Fund (NLHF) to improve Abney Park.
-The project aims to conserve and develop all aspects of the park, its built and natural heritage and improve the experience for all of the park’s users.
+The project is to conserve and develop all aspects of the park, including its built and natural heritage.
+It also seeks to improve the experience for all the park’s users.
+With support from the National Lottery Heritage Fund (NLHF) and us, improvements to Abney Park are nearing completion.

-The historic chapel will be brought back into use as a venue and there will be a new cafe and classroom at the park’s main entrance, as well as a new accessible entrance on Church Street.
-We’ll be improving the signage, but the valuable and much loved haven for trees, plants and wildlife will remain intact.
+We’ve brought the historic chapel back into use as a venue.
+A new cafe and community room will open at the park’s main entrance in 2024.
+There’s a new accessible entrance on Church Street, and improved signage throughout the park.
+Although there have been major improvements, the valuable and much loved haven for trees, plants, and wildlife is remaining intact.

-Work to restore the interior of the Chapel will include laying a new floor, providing toilet facilities, electricity, lighting, and new seating at balcony level.
-The new cafe will provide refreshments for park visitors, as well as an interpretation of the site’s history.
-A new classroom will be created for us to welcome more school and community learning groups.
-An environmentally friendly heat pump will be installed in the park to provide heat and hot water to the new buildings and help reduce the carbon footprint of Hackney’s parks and green spaces in line with our plan to reach net zero carbon by 2031:
+The Chapel refurbishment includes laying a new floor.
+It also includes providing toilet facilities, electricity, and lighting.
+We will add new seating at balcony level.
+The new cafe will provide refreshments for park visitors.
+It will also offer an interpretation of the site’s history.
+The new community room will welcome more school and community learning and activity groups.
+We’ve installed an environmentally friendly heat pump in the park.
+It will provide heat and hot water to the new buildings and help reduce the carbon footprint of Hackney’s parks and green spaces.
+This is in line with our plan to reach net zero carbon by 2031:

 See proposals for the Abney Park restoration project (PDF 5mb)